A global community of nature enthusiasts

-This is probably a Tityus sp.
-It is a large black scorpion that is known to have caused fatalities, especially in the young and elderly.
+This a large black scorpion that is known to have caused fatalities, especially in the young and elderly.
 There are 47 species of Scorpion identified in Ecuador, 9 in the province in which we live.
 The largest and most dangerous are the Tityus scorpions of which there are 4 species in our province.

 These scorpions are found literally everywhere: in houses, in clothes and shoes, under anything that has space, under bark in dead trees, very abundant in our area of the Amazon rainforest in SE Ecuador.
 We have found 3 in the shower area of our house and several others in other places in the house.